Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 **[CONVENTION] Practical rule:** edit the taxi tables once, in one place, and deploy the *same bytes* to both sides.
 Either extract the server's DBCs from the patched client, or copy the edited files into both locations.
 Never hand-edit them twice.

+**[VERIFIED] If you re-extract rather than hand-copy, empty the extractor's output `dbc/` folder first.** The DBC extractor skips any file that already exists at the destination — no size or timestamp check — and reports that it extracted zero DBC files while silently handing you your old ones back.

 ### 1.2 Choosing IDs that will not collide